fmtlib/fmt/doc/index.rst

   fmt::print(stderr, "System error code = {}\n", errno);

-The file argument can be omitted in which case the function prints to ``stdout``:
+If you omit the file argument the function will print to ``stdout``:

 .. code:: c++

   fmt::print("Don't {}\n", "panic");

-The Format API also supports positional arguments useful for localization:
+The format API also supports positional arguments useful for localization:

 .. code:: c++

   fmt::print("I'd rather be {1} than {0}.", "right", "happy");

-Named arguments can be created with ``fmt::arg``.
-This makes it easier to track what goes where when multiple arguments are being formatted:
+You can pass named arguments with ``fmt::arg``:

 .. code:: c++